qmk/qmk_firmware/docs/arm_debugging.md

 ### Programmer/Debugger Drivers

-Now its the time to install your programmer's drivers.
+Now it's time to install your programmer's drivers.
 This tutorial was made using an ST-Link v2 which you can get from almost anywhere.
 If you have an ST-Link the drivers can be found [here](https://www.st.com/en/development-tools/stsw-link009.html) otherwise consult the manufacturer of your tool.

 ### OpenOCD